 Your club logo is the first, this identifies who you are, it represents pride of place on you team and brings the club community together under the same banner, just like a flag dose for a country and a company logo for a corporate company.

-The design will need to identify that this is a junior team within the club and how it link with the community.
+The Promotional T-Shirts Design will need to identify that this is a junior team within the club and how it link with the community.

 Identify within the design that this is specific to the junior championship competition for the year.